-The model is described as follows, using the marriage market interpretation.
-Single agents are vertically heterogeneous; that is, there exists a ranking of marital charm (or types).
-Single men or women enter the marriage market to search for a marital partner.
-An opponent's (inherent) type can instantly be recognized when a man and a woman meet.
-However, all men know their actual types, whereas women who have just entered the marriage market do not.4 Each agent's optimal search strategy has a reservation-level property, that is, he or she continues searching until meeting an agent of the opposite sex who is at least as good as the predetermined threshold.
-This is termed the "reservation level," which depends on the agent's search cost and the distribution of agents' beliefs.
-A man and a woman marry and leave the market if they meet and both propose.
-If at least one of the two decides not to propose, they separate and continue to search for another partner.
-From these settings, the marriage pattern in the market is determined: agents of either sex are partitioned into.5
+The model is described as follows, using the marriage market as a context.
+Single men or women are vertically heterogeneous; that is, there exists a ranking of marital charm (or types).
+Single agents enter the market to search for a marital partner.
+The (inherent) type of the opposite sex can be recognized when a man and a woman meet.
+However, while all men know their types, women who have just entered the marriage market do not.3 In addition, each agent's optimal search strategy is "reservation level," which depends on the agent's time cost and beliefs in the market.
+An agent continues searching until meeting an agent of the opposite sex who is at least as good as his or her predetermined reservation level.
+A man and woman marry and leave the market if they meet and both propose.
+If at least one of the two decides to reject, they separate and continue to search for another partner.
+From these settings, the marriage pattern in the market is determined: agents of either sex are partitioned into clusters of marriages when sorting, in a kind of positive assortative matching (PAM).4

-The results presented in this paper show that because of the belief-updating process, a woman rejects a man who she would accept if she had perfect self-knowledge.
-The beliefupdating process also induces a woman with imperfect self-knowledge to accept a man who she would reject if she had perfect self-knowledge.
+The results presented in this paper show that because of the belief-updating process, a woman may reject a man who she would accept if she had perfect self-knowledge or accept a man who she would reject if she had perfect self-knowledge.
 As a result, marriages of all women with imperfect self-knowledge, except the highest-type women, are delayed by their own learning.
 Moreover, the existence of women with imperfect self-knowledge in the market lowers the reservation level of all men, except the highest-type men, because women's learning delays the marriages of these men.

-This study also shows that a series of meetings gradually reduces the reservation level of a woman with imperfect self-knowledge through the duration of the search.
-A woman with imperfect self-knowledge lowers her reservation level when she receives a rejection that has some information about her type.
+This study also shows that a series of meetings gradually reduces the reservation level of a woman with imperfect self-knowledge over the duration of the search.
+A woman with imperfect self-knowledge lowers her reservation level when she receives a rejection that conveys some information about her type.
 By contrast, a woman with imperfect self-knowledge never raises her reservation level even if she receives an offer from a man.
 This is because a higher offer results in a woman with imperfect self-knowledge getting married, as in Burdett and Vishwanath (1988).
 Moreover, a woman with imperfect self-knowledge does not raise her reservation level even if she receives an offer that leads her to revise her belief upward.
 The decision of a woman with imperfect self-knowledge whether to accept a man depends on her decision after learning.
-Hence, a man, who will be rejected by her after her learning, is also rejected by her before learning.
+Hence, a man who will be rejected by her after her learning is also rejected by her before.
 Therefore, even if she updates her belief upward, her reservation level does not rise.
 From these results, a woman with imperfect self-knowledge has the highest reservation level when she has just entered the market.

-4If all women know their own types and male entrants initially do not, qualitatively, the results remain the same.
+3If all women know their own types and male entrants initially do not, qualitatively, the results remain the same.
 The one-sided imperfect knowledge assumption makes it easier to determine the influence of imperfect self-knowledge than when neither party has perfect knowledge.

-5PAM is said to hold if the types or marital charm of those who match are positively correlated (Becker (1973)).
+4PAM is said to hold if the characteristics (i.e., types and marital charm) of those who match are positively correlated.
+Becker (1973) finds strong empirical evidence of a positive correlation between the characteristics of partners.